spring-io/dataflow.spring.io/README.md

 ## Introduction

-This project contains the documentation and guides for the [dataflow.spring.io](https://dataflow.spring.io) site.
+This project contains the Markdown files that get automatically generated as documentation and guides for the [Spring Cloud Data Flow Microsite](https://dataflow.spring.io/) site.

 ## Building